itsgokhanyilmaz/qfinder/README.md

 cd qfinder
 python manage.py makemigrations
 ```
-6.Apply the migrations:
+6. Apply the migrations:
 ```
 python manage.py migrate
 ```
-7.Run the project server:
+7. Run the project server:
 ```
 python manage.py runserver 0:<any port you want to use>
 [by default port is 8000]